Polynomial size linear programs for problems in P: Polytopes for decision problems

-is a {\em weak extended formulation (WEF)} of $P$ if \begin{itemize} \item $Q$ has the $x$-0/1 property. \item For any binary vector $\bar{x} \in [0,1]^q$ let $m=\mathds{1}^T\bar{x}$.
-Let $c$ be defined by (\ref{c2}) and let $0 < d \leqslant 1/2$.
-The optimum solution $z^*=max~\{c^Tx + dw: (x,w,s) \in Q \}$ is unique and takes the value $z^* = m +d$ if $\bar{x}$ has a "yes" answer.
-Otherwise $z^* < m+d$ and for all sufficiently small $d$, $z^* = m$ and is unique. \end{itemize} \end{definition} For example, let $X$ be the perfect matching problem so that $P=\PM_n$.
-Let $Q=Q_n$ be a WEF as given by this definition.
-It follows from Proposition \ref{optlemma} that we can determine whether an input graph $G$ has a perfect matching by solving an LP over either $\PM_n$ or $Q_n$ using the same objective function which is derived directly from the edge adjacency vector of $G$.
-As a very simple example, consider $n=2$ giving $\PM_2 = \CH\{(0,0),(1,1)\}$.
-A WEF, for example, is given by:
+We saw in the proof of Proposition \ref{aboutd}, the reason that $d$ has to be small is to ensure that fractional vertices of $Q$ do not lead to optimum solutions for $\pm 1$ valued object vectors $c$.
+As an example, consider the perfect matching problem and the polytope $\PM_n$ defined earlier.
+Suppose $Q_n$ is a WEF for $\PM_n$.
+It follows from Propositions \ref{optlemma} and \ref{aboutd} that we can determine whether an input graph $G$ has a perfect matching by solving an LP over either $\PM_n$ or $Q_n$ using the same objective function which is derived directly from the edge adjacency vector of $G$.
+As a very simple case, consider $n=2$ giving $\PM_2 = \CH\{(0,0),(1,1)\}$.
+A possible WEF with $r=0$ is given by: